 The 2018 season included three world premieres.
 In The New Canadian Curling Club by Mark Crawford (dir.
 Miles Potter), sponsored Syrian refugees in a small town in Southwestern Ontario are offered a "Learn to Curl" program, which also attracts newcomers from other countries.
 The instructor, however, a Zamboni driver and former champion curler, has some negative opinions about immigrants, which require amelioration.
 In Judith: Memories of a Lady Pig Farmer, based on the 1978 novel by Aritha van Herk and adapted by Heather Davies (dir.
 Jennifer Brewin), a young woman returns to the family farm from the city and discovers the meaning of home.
 Wing Night at the Boot, a collective creation by the Blyth company (dir.
 Severn Thompson), celebrates the 141-year history of the Blyth Inn.
 The season also included 1837: The Farmers' Revolt by Rick Salutin (dir.
 Gil Garrett), a reprise of the play which was produced in Blyth in 1974, and helped inspire the creation of the Festival.

 Productions for 2019 included: the premiere of Jumbo by Sean Dixon, about the demise of the famous Barnum circus elephant in Ontario in a 1885 railway accident (dir.
 Garratt); Cakewalk by Colleen Curran (dir.
 Kelli Fox) about a local furore sparked by a cake baking competition on Canada Day; The Team on the Hill by Dan Needles (dir.
 Severn Thompson); In the Wake of Wettlauffer by Kelly McIntosh and Gil Garratt (dir.
-Garratt), about the emotional challenge of moving an elderly parent to a long-term care facility; and Bed and Breakfast by Mark Crawford (dir.
+Garratt), a poignant story of four siblings' decision to place their aging father in long-term care only to find it is the same home where serial killer nurse Elizabeth Wettlaufer has been killing residents; and Bed and Breakfast by Mark Crawford (dir.
 Ashlie Corcoran).
 The 2020 season was cancelled when theatres across Canada and the world were closed because of the Covid-19 pandemic.

 Memorial Hall, built between 1919 and 1921 has been the main theatre for the Festival since its inception.
 In 1979 it was extensively restored and a new wing added in 1980 to accommodate a box office, dressing rooms, and art gallery.
 The theatre has 491 seats, and is frequently sold out.
 Another renovation began in Fall 2016.
 In 2021, to enable productions during the Covid-19 pandemic, Blyth constructed an outdoor stage in an abandoned soccer field.
 The Harvest Stage is a flat thrust of pressure-treated wood resembling a large diamond-shaped patio, with two solid back walls made out of recycled shipping containers, which can be used as performance spaces and backstage production units.
 Five solo shows were featured on the Harvest Stage from August to October, including Jewel by Joan MacLeod.